All Episodes

 Everybody knows the vast majority of poor people are the ones that smoke.

-So he's making fun of the poor.
+See, making fun of the poor.

-Gotta love this guy.
+You got to love this guy.

-Do you think these tea parties reflect a genuine grassroots sentiment out there?
+Savannah Guthrie, NBC, do you think these tea parties reflect a genuine grassroots sentiment out there?

-The frustration with the president's tax policies, or is it something that's contrived?
+A frustration with the president's tax policies, or is it something that's contrived?

-I think the statistics I read, I think are pretty clear.
+I think the statistics I read, I think, are pretty clear.

 You've seen a tax cut.